PaulRBerg/prb-math/README.md

 - Provides type safety via user-defined value types
 - Gas efficient, but still user-friendly
 - Ergonomic developer experience thanks to using free functions instead of libraries
-- Bakes in overflow-safe multiplication and division via `mulDiv`
+- Bakes in overflow-safe multiplication and division via {mulDiv}
 - Reverts with custom errors instead of reason strings
 - Well-documented with NatSpec comments
 - Built and tested with Foundry